bhumikamittal7/bhumikamittal7/README.md

 I am Bhumika, a junior at Ashoka University, majoring in Computer Science with a minor in Mathematics and Entrepreneurship.
 Here's my [personal website](https://bhumikamittal.in)

-- 🔭 I’m currently working in the Computer Architecture and Systems for ML.
+- 🔭 I’m currently working in Computer Architecture, Systems for ML and Computer Networks.
-- 👯 Also interested in cloud computing, HCI, computational creativity, and computational learning
+- 👯 Also interested in HCI, Operating Systems and Cloud Computing
 - 📫 Just drop me an email at <bhumika.mittal_ug24@ashoka.edu.in>
 - 😄 Pronouns: she/her